-This salad has followed me for a while, subconsciously.
-Yes it’s a spinach salad, yes the ingredients (minus the hen of the woods) are not new in any way, shape or form, since every Perkins and Applebee’s probably has a spinach salad with bacon dressing.
+This salad recipe has followed me for a while, subconsciously.
+Yes it's just a spinach and mushroom salad, yes the ingredients (minus the hen of the woods) are not new in any way, shape or form, since every Perkins and Applebee's probably has a spinach salad with bacon dressing.

 At the same time, it's a completely new salad that represents my growth as a cook, in three particular stages from when I was 17, until now.

-The second time I made the salad was working for a chef from Rome at Trattoria Da Vinci in St. Paul (closed for a few years now) it was a little better this time.
+The second time I made the salad was working for a chef from Rome at Trattoria Da Vinci in St. Paul-it was a little better this time.
 Imported pancetta took the place of the jugged dressing, and the spinach was actually tossed with the dressing, as opposed to the dressing just being glugged on top.

 Instead of topping it with sliced hard boiled eggs like I did at Melvin's, we grated the yolks like cheese, which I always thought was a fun touch.

 We used red wine vinegar to de-glaze the pan too, part of what makes the salad taste so good.
-This time I ate the salad, and remembered it, because it was good.
+This time I ate the salad, it was delicious.

-At the Salt Cellar I made the version I’m sharing with you here, with hen of the woods.
-The difference from the other two salads from the past is that all of the ingredients are the best that I can find: good spinach, high quality red wine vinegar, homemade bacon, local eggs, and or course the hens.
+At my first restaurant I made the version I'm sharing with you here, with hen of the woods or maitake mushrooms.
+The difference from the other two salads from the past is that all of the ingredients are the best that I can find: good local spinach, high quality red wine vinegar, homemade bacon, local eggs, and or course local wild mushrooms.

-Well, except for one time a guy said it wasn’t “wilted enough”, but he was a crochety old asshole that complained about everything from the size of his coffee cup to the way the server described the dessert menu.
+Well, except for one time a guy said his mushroom spinach salad wasn't "wilted enough", but he was a crochety old guy that complained about everything from the size of his coffee cup to the way the server described the dessert menu.

 Hen of the Woods-Spinach Salad, With Bacon Vinaigrette